What Is Sick Building Syndrome?

 The definition is vague as the symptoms can be many and varied.
 Not everyone in the same office will experience the same (if any) symptoms.
 The possible causes and cures for SBS are still being investigated, but no research project has so far produced definitive answers to the problem.

-EPA Says Sick Building Syndrome is Real
+EPA Says SBS is Real